Croatia during World War I: Taking care of starving children

 Long war for which Austria-Hungary was not prepared, and drought, caused hunger and famine in 1916 and especially 1917.
 People, especially children, started dying, mostly from starvation.
 Therefore, the Zagreb Central Committee for the Care of Families of Mobilized and Killed Soldiers, began a large humanitarian action of relocation of children from Istria to the north Croatia.
 This charity campaign was accepted by the Franciscans of Herzegovina as a lifeline for (Catholic) children, which was initiated and implemented by Fra Didak Buntić.
 During 1917 and 1918, about 17,000 children from Herzegovina were taken care for in Croatia and Slavonia.
 It was also a lifeline for children from Bosnia, Dalmatia, and Slovenia.
 This campaign, that was managed from Zagreb by dr. Josip Šilović, Đuro Basariček and Zvonimir Pužar, became massive.
 During the War, more than 20,000 children arrived to the northern Croatia, mostly to Bjelovar-Križevci County.

 Censorship

 After the beginning of War, Government introduced a system of extraordinary legal measures in the Kingdom of Croatia-Slavonia.
 Those laws were mainly focused on control over the press.
 In cases where journalists violated the rules of military censorship, the military administration would recruit them and send them to the battlefield.
-The military censorship canceled "Hrvat" and "Hrvatski pokret", newsletters of the Croatian Party of Rights.
+The military censorship banned "Hrvat" and "Hrvatski pokret" newspapers.
 Despite censorship, public interest in newspapers has increased significantly.
 At the end of the war, in 1918, daily circulation of all newspapers in Zagreb increased to 150,000 copies, which was five times the pre-war editions.